 The Travel Extra Editor added that the "one-stop shop" for compensation claims against airlines is the Commission for Aviation Regulation.

 Whether or not a claim is valid will be decided by the Commission, but passengers can still pursue claims through the courts if they have no luck with the aviation regulator.

-How likely is it that my flight on 12 July will be cancelled?
+How likely is it that my flight will be cancelled?

-Around 100 Ryanair pilots are scheduled to strike on Thursday 12 July, but there airline has around 4,000 more pilots working for it across Europe.
+Ryanair has more than 4,000 pilots working for it across Europe.